neokeld/deliverat/README.md

 ## Music
 This repo was created listening to Asteroid - Time :guitar:

+The menu project was created listening to Andromeda Space Ritual - Jupiter is Electric

 ## Notes
 In this part, we will do some clarifications on things often unknown about WebFluxTest in the functional style of declaring RouterFunction in Spring 5.
 It is a land still undiscovered !